buio/ftp4go/README.md

 # ftp4go++
 Originally exported from code.google.com/p/ftp4go

-This project extend some features of original ftp4go library, such as resuming download.
+This project extend some features of original ftp4go library, such as resuming download with timeout feature.